8 Ways to Avoid Being Unlikeable

 When you are having a conversation, you sometimes get so excited about a bright idea that you interrupt your interlocutor in the middle of a sentence.
 In social get-togethers, you sometimes think that you know where the person speaking is going, and that you can give the same explanations faster.
 In a sudden burst of enthusiasm, you jump in and share your own thoughts.

 Even though you have good intentions, interrupting others can be an extremely bad habit.
-It can make you look disrespectful, selfish, or even desperate for the spotlight.
+It can make you look disrespectful, selfish, or megalomaniacally obsessed with keeping the conversation focus on yourself.
 This behavior can become a constant source of frustration for others.

 Your conversation partners may feel like you are more concerned with your opinion, and that you do not really care about what they have to say.
 Your impatience might cause them to feel disrespected or unimportant.
 They can get really annoyed if they lose their train of thought because of your intervention.
 People rarely want to interact with someone who makes them feel this way.